emdnaia/OpenOCD/README.md

 - **Cron Jobs**: Automates system updates, VPN renewals, and the dynamic IP update script.

-- **DNS Configuration**: Setup guides for DoH and ODoH, including configuration changes for `dnscrypt-proxy`.
+- **DNS Configuration**: Setup guides for DoT and ODoH, including configuration changes for `dnscrypt-proxy`.

 - **Ad Blocker Script**: Instructions and script for setting up ad blocking on OpenBSD using Unbound.